ZiyadBoshima/L/README.md

 # L
 **L** is a postfix-oriented programming language that offers basic operations, such as arithmetic operations and logical operations, and other extra operations, like “tell me a joke”.
 The language uses some constructs similar to assembly languages.
-There are also unique constructs.
+There are also other unique constructs.
 ## Authors
  - [Ahmed Ba Matraf](https://github.com/AhmedBamatraf)
  - [Ziyad Salem Boshima](https://github.com/ZiyadBoshima)